Breaking GUT Groups in F-Theory

 [1]{ { \numberline{\Alph{section}}{{\rm #1}}} \vglue .6cm [3] {\bf Appendix {\Alph{section}}: #1}\nopagebreak[4] .3cm}

 \newsection{GUT breaking fluxes constructed through the cylinder map} \seclabel{HetGfluxes}

+In this appendix we would like to give a more detailed discussion of quantization constraints on GUT breaking fluxes in heterotic and local $F$-theory models.
+We will see how to construct models without exotic matter, and we will learn that this requires the Noether-Lefschetz fluxes of \cite{Donagi:2009ra}.

-We consider an elliptically fibered Calabi-Yau three-fold $Z$ with a $U(5) \times U(1)$ bundle $V \oplus L^{-1}$.
-We require that ${\rm det}\, V = L$ so that the structure group embeds in $SU(6) \subset E_8$.
-We assume our bundles can be constructed using spectral covers.
+We consider an elliptically fibered Calabi-Yau three-fold $Z$ with a $U(5) \times U(1)$ bundle $V \oplus K^{-1}$.
+We require that ${\rm det}\, V = K$ so that the structure group embeds in $SU(6) \subset E_8$.
+In other words, we consider a rank six bundle with structure group $U(5)$.
+We further assume our bundle $V$ can be constructed using spectral covers.
+Such bundles sometimes have the larger structure group $SU(5)\times U(1)$ rather than $U(5) = SU(5)\times_{Z_5} U(1)$, which can cause trouble with exotic matter as we will see below.
 Then the spectral data consist of a degree six spectral cover and a rank one spectral sheaf on it.
-The degree six spectral cover decomposes into an irreducible five-fold spectral cover $C_5 \to S$ and a degree one piece which is just $\sigma_{B_2}$, i.e. $C_6 = C_5 \cup \sigma_{B_2}$.
-Since we allow for a $U(5)$ structure group, we have a wider set of choices for the spectral line bundle $L_5$ on $C_5$: \be c_1(L_5) = -\half c_1(C) + \half \pi_{C_5}^* c_1(B_2) + \lambda\, \gamma + \mu\, \pi_C^* c_1(\zeta) \ee with $\pi_*\gamma =0$, $\Sigma = C \cap \sigma_{B_2}$ and $c_1(\zeta) \in H^2(B_2)$.
+The six sheets may be labelled by the following roots of $E_8$: \be \ee The degree six spectral cover decomposes into an irreducible five-fold spectral cover $\pi_{C_5}: C_5 \to S$ with sheets $\{\sigma_2, \ldots, \sigma_6\}$ and a degree one piece which is just $\sigma_1 =\sigma_{B_2}$, so $C_6 = C_5 \cup \sigma_1$.
+Since we allow for a $U(5)$ structure group, we have a wider set of choices for the spectral line bundle $L_5$ on $C_5$: \be c_1(L_5) = -\half c_1(C) + \half \pi_{C_5}^* c_1(B_2) + \gamma \ee with $\Sigma = C \cap \sigma_{B_2}$.
+For $SU(5)$ bundles, one would also require that $\pi_{C_5*}\gamma =0$.
+Here instead we turn on a line bundle $\zeta^{-1}$ on $\sigma_1$ so that \be c_1(\zeta) = c_1(\pi_{C_5 *}\gamma) = c_1(\det(V)|_{B_2})\in H^2(B_2). \ee

 In fact this is still not the most general construction; we may further twist $V$ by a line bundle $Q$ with $c_1(Q) = q p_Z^* \Sigma$.
-Then we find \cite{Blumenhagen:2006wj} \be c_1(V\otimes Q) = n q p_Z^* \Sigma + p_Z^* c_1(\zeta) \ee which determines the line bundle $L$ we have to turn on to compensate.
-Turning on $q\not = 0$ corresponds to changing the four-fold rather than turning on $G$-flux.
-In the following we keep $q=0$.
+Then we find \cite{Blumenhagen:2006wj} \be c_1(V\otimes Q) = n q p_Z^* \Sigma + p_Z^* c_1(\zeta) \ee which determines the line bundle $K$ we have to turn on to compensate.
+Turning on $q\not = 0$ corresponds to making $\sigma_1$ different form the zero section $\sigma_{B_2}$, i.e. changing the four-fold rather than turning on $G$-flux.
+In terms of the eight-dimensional gauge theory, it corresponds to breaking the gauge group by turning on a non-zero profile for an abelian Higgs field.
+For more discussion of the latter as a mechanism for breaking the GUT group, see \cite{Donagi:2009ra}.
+In the following however we keep $q=0$.